Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Application to Quantum Information Theory

 Before going to the asymptotics of LOCC conversion, we give some notations and remarks.
-In the following, we employ the fidelity $F$ to describe the accuracy of LOCC conversions.
-The following value represents the maximum fidelity of LOCC conversion for states $\psi$ and $\phi$:
+In the following, we employ the fidelity

+to describe the accuracy of LOCC conversions, where the right hand side of (\ref{fidelity}) is the inner product between pure states $\psi$ and $\omega$.
+The following value represents the maximum fidelity of LOCC conversion for states $\psi$ and $\omega$:

-Let $P_{\psi}$ and $P_{\phi}$ be the probability distributions which consist of the squared Schmidt coefficients for pure entangled states $\psi$ and $\phi$, respectively.
-Then, we have the relation between the fidelity $F(\psi, \phi)$ between pure entangled states and that $F(P_\psi, P_\phi)$ between probability distributions as
+Let $P_{\psi}$ and $P_{\omega}$ be the probability distributions which consist of the squared Schmidt coefficients for pure entangled states $\psi$ and $\omega$, respectively.
+Then, it was shown in Lemma $1$ of \cite{VJN00} that the fidelity $F(\psi, \omega)$ between pure entangled states relates with the fidelity $F(P_\psi, P_\omega)$ between probability distributions as

-Since $\psi$ is transformed to $\phi$ by LOCC if and only if $P_{\psi}\prec P_{\phi}$ \cite{Nie99} where $\prec$ is the majorization relation given in Subsection 2.2, (\ref{6-14-1}) implies the following relation for pure states $\psi$ and $\phi$:
+Since $\psi$ is transformed to $\omega$ by LOCC if and only if $P_{\psi}\prec P_{\omega}$ \cite{Nie99} where $\prec$ is the majorization relation given in Subsection 2.2, (\ref{6-14-1}) implies the following relation for pure states $\psi$ and $\omega$:

-We define the maximum convertible number for $\phi$ from $n$-copies of $\psi$ by LOCC under a permissible accuracy $0<\nu<1$ as follows:
+We define the maximum conversion number for $\omega$ from $n$-copies of $\psi$ by LOCC under a permissible accuracy $0<\tau<1$ as follows:

 Since $P_{\psi^{\otimes n}}=P_{\psi}^n$, the following holds: